causify-ai/tutorials/class_project_instructions/Projects/pmdarima_Project_Description.md

 **Description**

-pmdarima is a Python library designed for efficient time series forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model.
-It simplifies the process of building ARIMA models through automated hyperparameter tuning and model selection.
-Students can leverage pmdarima to analyze and forecast time series data effectively, making it an excellent tool for projects focused on temporal data analysis.
+pmdarima is a Python library designed to simplify the process of building ARIMA (AutoRegressive Integrated Moving Average) models for time series forecasting.
+It provides an intuitive interface for model selection and tuning, making it easier for users to create accurate predictive models without extensive statistical knowledge.

-Technologies Used
-pmdarima

-- Automates the process of identifying optimal ARIMA parameters (p, d, q).
+Features:
+- Automated ARIMA model selection using the `auto_arima` function.
-- Supports seasonal ARIMA models (SARIMA) for handling seasonal data.
+- Support for seasonal and non-seasonal time series data.
+- Integration with pandas for easy data manipulation and analysis.
-- Provides convenient functions for model fitting, forecasting, and diagnostics.
+- Provides diagnostics and residual analysis tools for model evaluation.

 ---

-**Project 1: Sales Forecasting for a Retail Store**
+### Project 1: Stock Price Prediction Using ARIMA
 **Difficulty**: 1 (Easy)
-**Project Objective**: Predict future sales for a retail store based on historical sales data, optimizing inventory management and sales strategies.

-**Dataset Suggestions**: Use open datasets from Kaggle related to retail sales or government datasets on retail performance.
+**Project Objective**: The goal of this project is to forecast the future stock prices of a selected company using historical stock price data.
+Students will optimize the ARIMA model to achieve the best predictive performance.

+**Dataset Suggestions**: Use the Yahoo Finance API to obtain historical stock price data (e.g., Apple Inc. (AAPL) stock prices).

 **Tasks**:
-- Data Collection:
-  - Gather historical sales data for the retail store and load it into a Pandas DataFrame.
+- **Data Collection**: Fetch historical stock price data using the Yahoo Finance API.
+Store the data in a pandas DataFrame.

-- Data Preprocessing:
-  - Clean the dataset by handling missing values and transforming the date column to a datetime format.
+- **Data Preprocessing**: Clean the dataset by handling missing values and ensuring proper date formatting.

-- Exploratory Data Analysis:
-  - Visualize sales trends over time using line plots to identify seasonality and trends.

-- Model Selection:
-  - Utilize pmdarima to automatically identify the optimal ARIMA parameters for the sales data.
+- **Model Selection**: Use `pmdarima`'s `auto_arima` function to identify the best ARIMA model parameters.

-- Forecasting:
-  - Fit the ARIMA model and generate sales forecasts for the next few months.
+- **Model Training**: Fit the selected ARIMA model to the training data.

-- Evaluation:
+- **Forecasting**: Generate future stock price forecasts and visualize the results using Matplotlib.
-  - Assess the model's performance using metrics like Mean Absolute Error (MAE) and visualize the forecast against actual sales.
+- **Evaluation**: Compare the model's predictions with actual values using metrics like Mean Absolute Error (MAE).

 ---

-**Project 2: Air Quality Index Prediction**
+### Project 2: Monthly Airline Passenger Forecasting
 **Difficulty**: 2 (Medium)

-**Project Objective**: Develop a forecasting model to predict the Air Quality Index (AQI) based on historical AQI data, aiming to provide insights for public health advisories.
+**Project Objective**: The objective of this project is to predict future monthly airline passenger counts based on historical data, optimizing the ARIMA model for accuracy.

-**Dataset Suggestions**: Find datasets from government environmental agencies or Kaggle that provide historical AQI measurements.
+**Dataset Suggestions**: Use the "AirPassengers" dataset available on Kaggle, which contains monthly totals of international airline passengers from 1949 to 1960.

 **Tasks**:
-- Data Acquisition:
+- **Data Import**: Load the "AirPassengers" dataset into a pandas DataFrame.
+- **Exploratory Data Analysis**: Visualize passenger trends, seasonality, and anomalies in the dataset.
+- **Stationarity Testing**: Conduct tests (e.g., ADF test) to check for stationarity and apply differencing if necessary.
+- **Model Selection**: Utilize `auto_arima` to determine optimal parameters for the ARIMA model.
-  - Download historical AQI data and load it into a DataFrame for analysis.
+- **Model Fitting**: Train the ARIMA model on the historical data and generate forecasts for the next 12 months.

-- Data Cleaning:
-  - Handle outliers and missing values, ensuring the dataset is suitable for time series analysis.

-- Feature Engineering:
-  - Create additional features such as moving averages or lagged values to enhance model performance.

-- Model Fitting:
-  - Use pmdarima to fit an ARIMA model to the AQI data, optimizing parameters for best results.

-- Forecasting:
-  - Generate forecasts for the AQI over the next few weeks and visualize the predictions.

-- Impact Analysis:
-  - Analyze the predicted AQI levels and discuss potential public health implications based on the findings.
+- **Visualization and Evaluation**: Plot the forecasted values against actual data and assess model performance using RMSE.

 ---

-**Project 3: Stock Price Prediction Using Historical Data**
+### Project 3: Energy Consumption Forecasting
 **Difficulty**: 3 (Hard)
-**Project Objective**: Create a sophisticated forecasting model to predict stock prices using historical stock data, focusing on understanding market trends and volatility.

-**Dataset Suggestions**: Access financial stock price data from public APIs like Alpha Vantage or datasets available on Kaggle.
+**Project Objective**: This project aims to predict future energy consumption based on historical consumption data, employing advanced ARIMA modeling techniques to handle complex patterns and seasonality.

+**Dataset Suggestions**: Use the "Household Electric Power Consumption" dataset available on the UCI Machine Learning Repository, which contains measurements of electric power consumption in a household over a period of time.

 **Tasks**:
-- Data Retrieval:
-  - Collect historical stock price data and format it appropriately for time series analysis.

-- Data Preprocessing:
+- **Data Loading**: Load the dataset and parse the date-time information to create a time series index.
-  - Conduct thorough data cleaning, including handling missing values and normalizing the data.
+- **Data Cleaning**: Address missing values and outliers in the dataset, ensuring the data is suitable for modeling.

-- Time Series Decomposition:
-  - Decompose the time series to analyze seasonal, trend, and residual components.

-- Model Development:
-  - Implement pmdarima to find optimal ARIMA parameters, ensuring the model captures the underlying trends effectively.

-- Forecasting:
-  - Generate future stock price predictions and visualize them alongside historical prices.

-- Risk Assessment:
-  - Evaluate the model's predictions and assess the potential risks involved in stock trading based on the forecasted data.
+- **Feature Engineering**: Create additional features such as moving averages and seasonal indicators to improve model performance.
+- **Model Selection**: Apply `auto_arima` to identify the best ARIMA model parameters, considering both seasonal and non-seasonal components.
+- **Model Evaluation**: Split the dataset into training and testing sets, fit the ARIMA model, and evaluate it using cross-validation techniques.
+- **Forecasting and Analysis**: Generate long-term forecasts, visualize the results, and analyze the impact of seasonal trends on energy consumption.

 **Bonus Ideas (Optional)**:
-- For Project 2, consider integrating weather data to see how it influences AQI levels.
-- For Project 3, compare the ARIMA model's performance with other forecasting techniques like LSTM or seasonal decomposition models.
+- Implement a comparative analysis with other forecasting models (e.g., SARIMA, Prophet).
+- Explore the impact of external factors (e.g., temperature, holidays) on energy consumption forecasts.
+- Create an interactive dashboard using Plotly Dash to visualize forecasts and historical data trends.